-Prerequisite: Algebra I (or Algebra la and Algebra lb)
+Prerequisite: Algebra I (or Algebra Ia and Algebra Ib)

 Geometry is the second math regents course for students.
-Topics include the study of geometric relationships, transformation; coordinate geometry, congruence and similarity of triangles, properties of triangles, guadrilaterals and circles, and constructions.
+Topics include the study of geometric relationships, transformation; coordinate geometry, congruence and similarity of triangles, properties of triangles, quadrilaterals and circles, and constructions.
 The Geometry Regents will be given upon completion of the course.